phunterlau/token-explorer/README.md

   * Final layers typically converge on the chosen token

 Press `p` again to turn off layer visualization.

+If you try to use this feature without enabling it with the `--layer_prob` flag, you'll see a message explaining how to enable it.

 ## Example Workflow